Know Your Genes

 If you purchase an interpretation, we can assist you in that process, but it is relatively simple.

-Note: Dr. Gant does not provide medical treatment online, but he can provide this at his office in Washington, DC (www.nihadc.com ) if necessary.
-The Academy of Functional Medicine and Genomics, where he teaches clinicians how to do genetic interpretations, and who publishes his books, is an educational and publishing company which sponsors these online, consumer-based, interpretations of genetic reports.
+Note: Dr. Chas does not provide medical treatment online, but he can provide this at his office in Washington, DC (www.nihadc.com ) if necessary.
+The Academy of Functional Medicine and Genomics, where Dr. Chas teaches clinicians how to do genetic interpretations, and who publishes his books, is an educational and publishing company which sponsors these online, consumer-based, interpretations of genetic reports.

 To get more of an understanding about genomics, especially as it applies to the methylation genes, see this page: